——— R ———

 rock 'n' roll – a type of popular dance music that originated in the 1950s, typically consisting of a heavy beat, basic melodies, simple chord progressions, and played with guitar, bass, and drums.
 Rock 'n' roll was a fusion of black rhythm and blues and white country music.
 The words “rock” and “roll,” which were black slang for sexual intercourse, were first recorded on a record in 1922 with Trixie Smith's “My Man Rocks Me (With One Steady Roll).”
 Although often credited with doind so, Alan Freed did not coin the phrase rock 'n' roll, he was just the first to apply it to the new genre of music.
 Sometimes spelled rock and roll.
 Called rock for short.

-RØDE Microphones – an Australian-based designer and manufacturer of microphones, a subsidiary of Freedman Electronics Group, established in Sydney in 1967.
+RØDE Microphones – an Australian-based designer and manufacturer of microphones, a subsidiary of Freedman Electronics Group, established in Sydney in 1967 by the husband-and-wife team of Henry and Astrid Freedman.
 In the early 1990s Peter Freedman took over the family business, which had fallen on hard times, and began importing Chinese microphones, which he repaired and modified.
 Sales took off like “a rat up a drain pipe,” which led to the unofficial nickname for his microphone as the “Rodent-1.”
 They morphed that name into the RODE NT-1.
 Freedman replaced the “O” with the “Ø” character in recognition of his Scandinavian heritage creating the new company name RØDE.
 (In Danish and Norwegian røde is the plural of rød which means red.)
 He soon moved the manufacturing to Australia, which greatly helped to improve product quality, and made RØDE a subsidiary of Freedman.

 RoHS – Restriction of Hazardous Substances Directive, short for Directive on the restriction of the use of certain hazardous substances in electrical and electronic equipment.
 A directive adopted in February 2003 by the European Union that became effective on July 1, 2006, (made law and required to be enforced in each member state) that restricts the use of six hazardous materials in the manufacture of certain electronic and electrical equipment, with some exceptions.
 Four additional materials were added in 2015.
 The list includes lead, mercury. cadmium, hexavalent chromium (Cr+6), polybrominated biphenyls (PBB), polybrominated diphenyl ether (PBDE), bis(2-ethylhexyl) phthalate (DEHP), butyl benzyl phthalate (BBP), dibutyl phthalate (DBP), and diisobutyl phthalate (DIBP).
 One detrimental side effect has been that the use of lead-free solder has led to the premature demise of some electronic devices.